Book Appointment

 Free Home Collection

-FAQs Around Anti-Mullerian Hormone
+FAQs Around AMH Test (Anti Mullerian Hormone Test)

 A good AMH level for pregnancy is typically between 1.0-4.0 ng/ml.
 Levels below 1.0 ng/ml are considered low, indicating a diminished ovarian reserve.
 AMH helps estimate the egg count and follicle health in the ovaries, influencing fertility